luke-parker/nexrad-radar-viewer/README.md

 ## 🧭 Summary

-This is a full-stack web platform designed to visualize **NEXRAD Level II radar reflectivity**.
+This is a full-stack web app designed to visualize **NEXRAD Level II radar reflectivity**.
 Data is pulled from the NEXRAD AWS Open Data archives, processed by a python backend, and rendered over a map via a Next.js frontend.
 My aim was to go with a full-stack/balanced approach with efficient backend processing and an appealing frontend.

 Features
 - Access real time reflectivity data from any NEXRAD station